johnathanvman/F6/index.md

 					Entrys = ["CDOM apologizes before sinking her teeth into SUB's neck, she quickly sucks the life from the other girl.
 CSUB dies with a look of peace on her face."]
 				}
 				if(Entrys.length == 0){
-					Entrys.push("Oh my, SUB just let DOM eat her!")
+					Entrys.push("CSUB moans as DOM eats her.")
 				}
 			}else{//UNWILLING
-				Entrys.push("CDOM just ate SUB!")
+				Entrys.push("CDOM eats SUB!")
 				if(unit(s[1]).Tags[0] == "Batgirl"){
 					Entrys = ["CDOM apologizes before sinking her teeth into SUB's neck, she quickly sucks the life from the other girl.
-CSUB dies with a look of panick on her face."]
+CSUBSHORT dies with a look of panick on her face."]
 				}
 			}
 		}else if(((s[1] < 100 && s[2] >= 100)||(s[1] >= 100 && s[2] < 100)) && !map[party.y][party.x].hostile){